 This area is a union between two major national parks in Canada: Waterton Lakes National Park and Glacier National Park.
 The Rotary International members from Montana and Alberta joined forces in making this union possible.
 However, the parks are administered separately and you would have to pay for entrance fees on each park if you want to access them.
 Aside from being a World Heritage Site, this site is also recognized under UNESCO’s list of Biosphere Reserves.

 Wood Buffalo National Park (1983)

 Located in Alberta, this national park was added to the UNESCO World Heritage Sites list in 1983.
 It is the largest national park in Canada – in fact, it is larger than Switzerland in terms of land area!
-It was established in 1922 and is home to the largest herd of tree roaming wood bison.
+It was established in 1922 and is home to the largest herd of free-roaming wood bison.
 It is also an important nesting site for whooping cranes.
 Due to its biological diversity, it was recognized as an important natural site by UNESCO.

 Mistaken Point (2016)